acconeer/acconeer-python-exploration/README.md

 # Acconeer Exploration Tool

 Acconeer Python Exploration Kit is a set of tools and examples for getting started with the Acconeer Evaluation kits.
-By seamlessly feeding radar data to your local machine, it allows you to quickly start exploring the world of Acconeer radar sensor technology.
+By seamlessly feeding radar data to your local machine, it allows you to quickly start exploring the world of Acconeer's radar sensor technology.
 This repository serves as a good starting point both for evaluation purposes and algorithm development in Python.

-To run the exploration scripts, you'll need an Acconeer Evaluation kit running the streaming or Module server supplied with the Acconeer SDK or Module software image.
+To run the exploration scripts, you will need an Acconeer Evaluation kit running the Streaming or Module server supplied with the Acconeer SDK or Module software image.

 This release supports Acconeer SDK and Module SW version 1.5.2 or newer.